 - Size chart might be unclear

-Yes, sounds a little unbelievable but Klim have made a good job, and wearing the gloves at 40 degrees feels nice and warm and at the same time riding at 85 degrees is not too hot.
+Yes, sounds a little unbelievable but Klim has made a good job, and wearing the gloves at 40 degrees feels nice and warm, and at the same time riding at 85 degrees is not too hot.

 So what’s the secret behind that you may ask?
-It’s the GORE-TEX material that the gloves are bond within the outer shell that will keep you dry when it’s raining and brake the cold wind when needed but at the same time, there is just enough breathability for your hands inside.
+It’s the GORE-TEX material that the gloves are bound within the outer shell that will keep you dry when it’s raining and break the cold wind when needed but at the same time, there is just enough breathability for your hands inside.

 Some of us have a couple of pairs of gloves in the garage to use throughout the different seasons but with this pair, most of them can vanish and an only additional one for the summertime will be needed.